Bullying and harassment policy

 Homophobic, biphobic or transgender bullying & harassment

-This is behaviour that’s unwanted or unwelcome and due to an irrational dislike, hatred or fear of people who are either lesbian, gay or bisexual (LGB), or transgender, or other people think they are.
+This is behaviour that’s unwanted or unwelcome and due to an irrational dislike, hatred or fear of people who are either lesbian, gay, bisexual or transgender (LGBT), or other people think they are.

 Some examples of homophobic/transgender bullying and harassment are:

-- Outing an individual as LGB without their permission
+- Outing an individual as LGBT without their permission

 - Spreading rumours or gossip about someone’s sexual orientation or gender

-- Asking an LGB or transgender colleague intrusive questions about their private life
+- Asking an LGBT or transgender colleague intrusive questions about their private life

 - Making assumptions and judgements about a colleague based on their sexual orientation/gender